Teaeotua/Obsidian-Vault-Repo/Cyber Securtity/Fundementals/Networking/Intro.md

 Ping is one of the most fundamental network tools available to us.
 Ping uses **ICMP** (**I**nternet **C**ontrol **M**essage **P**rotocol) packets to determine the performance of a connection between devices.

+The time taken for ICMP packets travelling between devices is measured by ping, such as in the screenshot below.
+This measuring is done using ICMP's echo packet and then ICMP's echo reply from the target device.